 The Carter House was built by Frances Newman Perkins, a Loyalist from Connecticut, for his son, Robert Perkins.
 The house was eventually passed down to Perkins’ daughter Phoebe and her husband William Pywell, a substantial landholder, innkeeper, and lumberman who immigrated to New Brunswick in 1817 from England.
 In 1855, Pywell sold the house to William A. Carter, a shoemaker.
 Carter and his wife, Mary Jones, raised a family of ten children in this home, one of whom, William S. Carter, would later become a prominent figure in his community, and the Chief Superintendent of Education for the province.
 It is for him that the Carter House is named.

-In 1964 Peninsula Heritage Inc. purchased Carter House with the intention of preserving and maintaining it for future generations.
-In the years that followed extensive renovations were undertaken and in 1998 the Carter House Tea Room was opened for business.
-Since that time it has served not only as an interesting and leisurely stop for travelers and a gathering place for locals, but also a source of summer employment, allowing local students to work close to home and gain valuable experience and knowledge about their community.
+In 1964, Peninsula Heritage Inc. purchased the Carter House with the intention of preserving and maintaining it for future generations.
+In the years that followed, extensive renovations were undertaken.
+In 1998, the Carter House Tea Room was opened for business.
+Since that time, it has served not only as an interesting and leisurely stop for travelers and a gathering place for locals, but also a source of summer employment, allowing local students to work close to home and gain valuable experience and knowledge about their community.